 There are two types of medical codes used to prepare medical bills: ICD-10 (International Classification of Diseases) and CPT (Current Procedural Terminology) codes.
 ICD codes are used to describe the patient’s diagnosis and CPT codes narrate the clinical procedure performed by the physician.
 After the patient check-out, all the information of the visit is sent to a medical coding professional who assigns the procedure codes.
 Accurate CPT and ICD codes are imperative to claim the payments from the Payers.
 Insurance carriers check for the accuracy of the procedure codes and modifiers, insurance claims get rejected if the diagnosis codes do not correspond to the procedure performed.
 Expert-level understanding of medical coding is a must to properly compile medical bills, which is why medical coding and billing resources are trained professionals who can accurately transcribe the details of a patient visit into standard codes.

 Charge entry is the stage in the medical billing process when medical billing professionals assign the assigned dollar value as per the service fee.
 It is another important phase where a medical biller determines the exact value of the service provided.
 The charged fee should accurately reflect the codes and service provided; any misappropriation or overcharged entries can result in the denial of the payment.

-Medical claims adjusters examine the claims and release the payments after a certain time period or if they find some issue with the claims, they send it back with the reason of the rejection.
-It is again now the responsibility of the medical biller to rectify the problem, make corrections and resubmit it to complete the medical billing and collection process.
+Medical claims adjusters examine the claims and release the payments after a certain time period or if they find some issue with the claims, they send it back with the reason for the rejection.
+It is again now the responsibility of the medical biller to rectify the problem, make corrections, and resubmit it to complete the medical billing and collection process.